About us

 Alim P. Mitha, MD SM

-President, Chief Technology Officer, Co-founder
+Co-founder, President, Chief Technology Officer

-Dr. Alim P. Mitha is an associate professor at the University of Calgary.
-He graduated with an undergraduate degree in Cellular and Molecular Biology at the University of Michigan in Ann Arbor and after graduating from medical school at the University of Alberta, completed his residency training in Neurosurgery at the University of Calgary.
-During that time, he also completed a Masters of Science degree with a focus on Biomedical Engineering at Harvard University and a research fellowship at the Massachusetts General Hospital in Boston.
+Dr. Alim P. Mitha is co-founder, President, and Chief Technology Officer.
+He is a specialist neurosurgeon and associate professor at the University of Calgary.
+He graduated with an undergraduate degree in Cellular and Molecular Biology at the University of Michigan in Ann Arbor, medical doctorate from the University of Alberta, and completed his neurosurgical residency training at the University of Calgary.
+During that time, he also completed a Master of Science degree with a focus on Biomedical Engineering at Harvard University and a research fellowship at the Massachusetts General Hospital in Boston.
+Thereafter, he completed an additional two years of clinical subspecialty training at the Barrow Neurological Institute in Phoenix, Arizona.
+Since 2011, he has been practicing as a Cerebrovascular, Endovascular, and Skull Base Neurosurgeon at the Foothills Medical Centre in Calgary.
+He is the scientific leader of a research laboratory at the University of Calgary affiliated with the Hotchkiss Brain Institute and Libin Cardiovascular Institute, that focuses on biomedical device development.

 John H. Wong, MD MSc MBA

-Dr. John H. Wong is an associate professor in the Departments of Clinical Neurosciences and Radiology at the Cumming School of Medicine.
-He serves as Director of Cerebrovascular and Endovascular Neurosurgery and maintains a busy clinical practice almost exclusively dedicated to treating brain aneurysms and stroke.
+Dr. John H. Wong is co-founder and Chief Executive Officer.
+He is an associate professor in the Departments of Clinical Neurosciences and Radiology at the Cumming School of Medicine at the University of Calgary.
+He serves as Director of Cerebrovascular and Endovascular Neurosurgery and maintains a clinical practice dedicated to treating brain aneurysms and stroke.
 Dr. Wong received his medical education and neurosurgical training at the University of Alberta.
-After a one-year fellowship in neurovascular surgery at Yale University and further two-year specialization in interventional neuroradiology in New York City, he was recruited to Calgary in 2001.
-Since then, he has helped develop one of the most collaborative and productive neurovascular and stroke units in North America with colleagues in neurology, radiology, and neurosurgery.
+After fellowship sub-specialization in neurovascular surgery at Yale University and interventional neuroradiology in New York City, he was recruited to Calgary in 2001.
+Dr. Wong has authored 95 peer-reviewed manuscripts and has served on several grant review panels including for the Canadian Institutes of Health Research and the U.S. National Institutes of Health.
+He has previously held several leadership roles including Chief of Neurosurgery at the University of Calgary, President of the provincial Alberta Neurosurgical Society, and President of the Canadian Neurosurgical Society.
+Dr. Wong completed an MBA at The Wharton School at the University of Pennsylvania with a double major in Finance and Entrepreneurship & Innovation and was recognized with the Dean’s Leadership Award.

 The Team at Fluid Biomed